mkingsnorth/cloudify_docs/docs/exporting.rst

 5. Choose an output folder where you want the ``.vdb`` file saved.
 6. Press **Bake**.

 Blender will generate the volume and save the result as an OpenVDB file.
-In the output folder, the VDB file is located in the *Blobs* subfolder
+In the output folder, the VDB file is located in the *blobs* subfolder

 Tips: